-- The plants which require the more exposure of light than its duration are called long day plants (LDP).
+The plants which require more exposure to light are called long-day plants (LDP).
 For example – Radish, Spinach, Sugar beet etc.

-- Those plants which require a less exposure of light than its duration are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.
+Those plants which require less exposure to light are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.

 Scientists worldwide use photoperiodism for the classification and location analysis of plants.
-Plants which are long day plants, such as chrysanthemums, hibiscus, petunias, and spinach, can never be found where the length of the day is less.
+Long day plants, such as chrysanthemums, hibiscus, petunias, and spinach, can never be found where the length of the day is less.
 Similarly, short-day plants, such as cotton, spinach, rice, and sugarcane are not typically found where the length of the night is less.

 Research and investigation have shown that darkness is more important to short-day plants than light day plants.
 That is to say that long day plants are more likely to flower even if their period in the light is interrupted by darkness for a certain amount of time than short-day plants if their period in darkness is interrupted by sudden bright light.

-Many animals, especially those living at higher latitudes, use photoperiodism to adjust themselves to the seasonally behavioral and developmental strategies.
-The phenomena are not as drastic and evident in animals as much as it is in plants but certain animals do respond to the time of the year for certain behaviors.
+Many animals, especially those living at higher latitudes, use photoperiodism to adjust themselves to the seasonally behavioural and developmental strategies.
+The phenomenon is not as drastic and evident in animals as much as it is in plants but certain animals do respond to the time of the year for certain behaviours.

-For example, seasonal breeding in many animals, birds sing more frequently when the days are longer, the diapause in the insects, etc.
+For example, seasonal breeding in many animals, singing of birds during longer days, the diapause in the insects, etc.